mehditr/QuantWorld/content/project/internal_projectVIIII/index.md

-As I mentioned befor, an alternative and more percise way is ***t - distribution***.
+As I mentioned before, an alternative and more precise way is ***t - distribution***.
 For the first step let's compare which distribution is better for 'IBM' stock.
 Note that, for generating random numbers based on t distribution, we need to have a component called ***Degree of freedom***.
-We can extract this item by fitting t - distribution on retruns and apply qq plot to see the differences on that.
+We can extract this item by fitting t - distribution on returns and apply qq plot to see the differences on that.

 ```python